 13.6 Performance Payments to Seconded Teachers

-The [Name of Committee/Panel/Group of Governors/Trustees] acknowledges that where a teacher is temporarily seconded to a post as headteacher in a school causing concern, which is not the teacher’s normal place of work and the [Name of Committee/Panel/Group of Governors/Trustees] of the host school considers that the teacher merits additional payment to reflect sustained high quality of performance throughout the secondment, the [Name of Committee/Panel/Group of Governors/Trustees] of the host school may pay the teacher a lump sum accordingly.
+Cambois Primary School acknowledges that where a teacher is temporarily seconded to a post as headteacher in a school causing concern, which is not the teacher’s normal place of work and the host school considers that the teacher merits additional payment to reflect sustained high quality of performance throughout the secondment, the host school may pay the teacher a lump sum accordingly.
 The total value of the additional payment and any salary and other payments paid to the teacher during the secondment must not exceed 25% above the maximum of the headteacher group for the host school.

-In exceptional circumstances, the [Name of Committee/Panel/Group of Governors/Trustees] may seek the approval of the [Governing Body/Board of Trustees] to award payments over this limit.
-Where approval is sought, the [Governing Body/Board of Trustees] must seek appropriate external independent advice before producing a business case for approval.
+In exceptional circumstances, Cambois Primary School may seek the approval of the Governing Body to award payments over this limit.
+Where approval is sought, the Governing Body must seek appropriate external independent advice before producing a business case for approval.
 The business case should include the justification for exceeding the limit, a clear audit trail of the advice received, the decisions made and the rationale behind these.

 13.7 Additional Payments

-[Option 1: The [Name of Committee/Panel/Group of Governors/Trustees] does not award additional payments to any teachers, other than the Headteacher, at this time.
-However, this will be reviewed at the time when the needs of the [school/academy/federation/trust] are re-considered.]
+Cambois Primary Schooldoes not award additional payments to any teachers, other than the Headteacher, at this time.
+However, this will be reviewed at the time when the needs of the Cambois Primary School are re-considered.

-[Option 2: The [Name of Committee/Panel/Group of Governors/Trustees] award payments to teachers, other than the Headteacher, for activities undertaken in addition to teacher’s 1265 hours of directed time per annum (pro rata for part-time teachers) in respect of: (the following list is lifted from the STPCD and activities can be deleted, or explained in more detail, as appropriate:) continuing professional development undertaken outside the school day; activities relating to the provision of initial teacher training as part of the ordinary conduct of the school; participation in out-of-school hours learning activity agreed between the teacher and the headteacher; additional responsibilities and activities due to, or in respect of, the provision of services relating to the raising of educational standards to one or more additional schools.

-The [Name of Committee/Panel/Group of Governors/Trustees] will review the award of the above payment (insert regularity eg annually or 6 monthly) from the date of receipt of the payment and will confirm the outcome of each review to the teacher, within one month of the determination.

-The rates for additional payments can be seen in Appendix 1.]

 13.8 Recruitment and Retention Incentives and Benefits

-[Option 1: The [Name of Committee/Panel/Group of Governors/Trustees] does not award recruitment and retention incentives and benefits to any teacher.
-However, this will be reviewed at the time when the needs of the [school/academy/federation/trust] are re-considered.
+Cambois Primary School does not award recruitment and retention incentives and benefits to any teacher.
+However, this will be reviewed at the time when the needs of the Cambois Primary School are re-considered.